eclipse-kura/kura/_posts/builtin/2022-08-04-device-configuration-changes.md

 categories: [builtin]
 ---

-ESF can detect changes to the components and publish them using a selected Cloud Publisher.
+Eclipse Kura can detect changes to the components and publish them using a selected Cloud Publisher.
 There are two main components that enable this:

 - `org.eclipse.kura.configuration.change.manager`, and
 - `org.eclipse.kura.event.publisher`